ashutoshmjain/gita/src/mathuraLanding.md

 `Vaidik` way of life  spanned across the Ganges, Yamuna and Indus - vast plains spread over many kingdoms, and spoken languages.
 This culture of abundance reached far ends of [South Asia](https://en.wikipedia.org/wiki/South_Asia) with `Mathura` at physical and spiritual center - and probably the origin.
 Interestingly, unlike the later periods ([Egyptians](https://www.sis.gov.eg/section/10/703?lang=en-us#:~:text=The%20Pharaonic%20Era%20dates%20back,and%20renaissance%20in%20all%20fields.&text=In%203200%20B.C.%20Menes%20managed,established%20the%20first%20ruling%20dynasty.) or [Greeks](https://en.wikipedia.org/wiki/Classical_antiquity)), this advancement isn't remembered  as an empire, nor a country; or even a religion.
 It is seen as the primal society of seekers.
 Those who figured out written language and arithmetic.
 And more importantly a foundational value exchange system - gold.

-Visiting travelers, aggressors as well as historians named the region a Golden Sparrow, for people here loved to hold gold - as an imperishable store of value.
+Visiting travelers, aggressors as well as historians named the region a `Golden Sparrow`, for people here loved to hold gold - as an imperishable store of value.
 Unafraid and theft free, not only did they display their treasures in styles of jewelry, they decorated their deities with golden ornaments.
 Gold was seen as celebration of life.
 Be it a childbirth or a marriage - exchange of gold gifts was deemed auspicious.
 No wonder, even today, Indian families privately custody thirty thousand tons of gold- most in the world ~ at [par with China](https://en.wikipedia.org/wiki/Gold_holdings#:~:text=of%20swap%20operations.-,Private%20holdings,-%5Bedit%5D)

 It was here that gold evolved as the basis of monetary and measurement systems - a divine store of value.
 Humans learned to move beyond barter - to a value exchange protocol that would last them for next ten thousand years.
-This protocol- in physical or digital forms - would be the basis of a permission-less and censor resistant exchange that defined humans - free yet interdependent.
+This protocol- in physical or digital forms - would be the basis of a permission-less and censor-resistant exchange that defined humans -- free yet interdependent.

 ---